-Room prices in the Universal Premier Hotel Category vary depending on resort.
+In this post, we talk about the perks of staying on-resort at a theme park hotel.
+Room prices in the Universal Premier Hotel Category vary quite a lot depending on resort.
 The cheapest Universal Premier hotel is Loews Royal Pacific Resort, with rooms starting from $220 (£169) per night based on a four-night stay.
 This hotel has a Hawaiian / Polynesian theme with flame torches burning on the beach and around the pool, rich wooden outbuildings and a grass skirt luau vibe.
 Rooms are spacious, with large, super comfortable beds, a small sofa, flat screen TV, iPod dock and a rich colour scheme which feels luxurious without being too heavy.
 The pool is set in lush gardens and has two hot tubs; a beach volleyball court and a cool interactive water play area for children.
 Guests can take part in a torch lighting ceremony each evening which is fun and kids love this.

 Loews Portofino Hotel has rooms starting from $264 (£202) per night, based on a four-night stay.
 This hotel is themed around Italy and has its own (huge) piazza, complete with boats, shop fronts and a port where you can pick up the water taxi.
 The hotel is enormous with 750 rooms that are spaced out and over three floors, so it can feel quite overwhelming.
 There are two huge pools, one which is family-oriented with water features, a floating cinema and poolside music and one more sophisticated pool with cushioned loungers and room to swim lengths if you want to exercise.
 The hotel is also surrounded by gardens making views from any room very pleasant.
 Beds here were also incredibly comfortable and huge fluffy pillows to make them extra cloud like.
 Portofino Bay is a nice hotel for couples.
 I liked that you could open shutters from the bathroom and look into the room or have a soak in the huge bathtub while watching TV.
 Separate bath and walk-in showers are a huge plus, especially if you are visiting with family.
 Families that have a bit more budget may also want to opt for the extremely fun yet luxurious Despicable Me, Minion Suites, but they don’t come cheap as suites at Portofino Bay start from $524 (£402) per night based on a four night stay. *But, here is one place you actually can sleep in a Minion bed!